 I go meet the new neuro and you know the fellow is quite nice.
 Younger than most I have encountered and perhaps that is why he was more personable.
 I certainly know they are not known for their bedside manners but this one was quite friendly.
 No arrogance or ego to be found.
 I have liked most of my neuros even if sometimes I disagreed with them or found them lacking in knowledge or they were a bit dismissive about something I thought was pretty important.
 Personality wise most of them were fine people, except one.
 This one though was quite nice and Approachable I suppose.
 How rare.

 Now beyond that he also was knowledgeable.
 We had a conversation that made sense.
-I know some of the research he was talking about and he referenced research which I appreciate… I like to know why he thinks something is important… and telling the a study helps me validate it a bit.
+I know some of the research he was talking about and he referenced research which I appreciate… I like to know why he thinks something is important… and telling of a study helps me validate it a bit.
 It says to me he thinks this because he read up on it.
 He has looked into this.
-The fact he new the new way migraines work… means he has looked at recent research.
-I quite like that is is knowledgeable in this.
+The fact he knew the new way migraines work… means he has looked at the recent research.
+I quite like that he is knowledgeable in this.
 Everything I asked he answered with a clear understanding.
 That sounds like a good one for me.

 What he said for me though sort of sucks.
 He said for chronic migraines the best researched effective treatments are Topamax and Botox.
-Personally I disagree of the Botox from the studies I have read, but then maybe with chronic is does have better potential results.
+Personally, I disagree of the Botox from the studies I have read, but then maybe with chronic is does have better potential results.
 Either way a no-go for me when I tried it.
-I am on topamax and it isn’t doing anything.
+I am on Topamax and it isn’t doing anything.
 He said I am pretty much unresponsive to treatment.
 That there isn’t really much there for me really.

 So what to do…

 First: He wants me to quit smoking.
 I have the increased stroke risk with my migraines with aura.
 And then with smoking.
 He said I really should stop smoking.